apple-fritter/driftwood/README.md

 - [X-Chat](https://github.com/apple-fritter/IRC.log/tree/main/XChat/src)
 - [ZNC](https://github.com/apple-fritter/IRC.log/tree/main/ZNC/src)

+### Prerequisites
+Apart from `Rust`, and `Cargo`, you're able to get going without any external resources.
+I chose to make my IRC-Cloud implementation work from the assumption that the export was decompressed from the original zip format supplied by the service.
+Part of my philosophy of use, here, was to require fewer resources at execution time.

 ## Applications
 Here's a Python example demonstrating how you could split a log entry using the hot beverage character as the field separator using the `re` module: